The Song Dynasty’s Influences on Tiehua

 Nonetheless, it’s important to pay attention to the key characteristics of traditional Chinese landscapes: isolation in nature, man’s modest role as part of nature, etc. Guo Xi himself elaborated on this, prosing,

-din of the dusty world and the locked-in-ness of human habitations are what human nature habitually abhors; on the contrary, haze, mist, and the haunting spirits of the mountains are what the human nature seeks, and yet can rarely find. (“Northern Song”).
+A virtuous man takes delight in landscapes so that in a rustic retreat he may nourish his nature, amid the carefree play of streams and rocks, he may take delight, that he might constantly meet in the country fishermen, woodcutters, and hermits, and see the soaring of cranes and hear the crying of monkeys.
+The din of the dusty world and the locked-in-ness of human habitations are what human nature habitually abhors; on the contrary, haze, mist, and the haunting spirits of the mountains are what the human nature seeks, and yet can rarely find. (“Northern Song”).

 One scholar, Su Shi (or Su Dongpo) (1036-1101), had the idea to combine multiple arts: he added poems written in elegant calligraphy to add meaning to visual depictions (“Song Dynasty”).
 An interesting side note on Su Shi, however, is his stances against the status quo: he experienced dark periods of isolation in his life due to multiple periods in political exile.
 His forced isolation contrasts greatly with the type so championed by Confucian thought.
 Su would solidify the foundations of what would become Southern Song art.
 He prosed: